Homework is not an optional extra, but an essential part of a good education1999 White Paper, Excellence in Schools

 Homework enhances student learning, improves achievement, and develops students' study skills and as such is an integral part of the curriculum.
 It requires careful planning and integration into the scheme of learning of each curriculum area.
 When the classroom is flipped, homework can be preparatory work for the next lesson.

-Students have a planner to write down any homework reminders in, but all homework at ICHS is set via ClassCharts.
+Students have a planner to write down any homework reminders in, but all homework at ICHS is set via an online platform called ClassCharts.

 Frequency and length of homework